 Joseph G. Brin

 Joseph G. Brin is an architect, fine artist and writer based in Philadelphia.
-He covers Philadelphia architecture, design and culture for Metropolis Magazine.
+He has covered Philadelphia architecture, design and culture for Metropolis Magazine.
 His architecture website can be seen HERE.
 His new artwork, explores historical intersections in Philadelphia, largely through its architecture.
 A palpable convergence of past and present...can be seen HERE.